A remark on Gibbs measures with log-correlated Gaussian fields: Introduction

 \noi The equation \eqref{H5} corresponds to the stochastic damped nonlinear wave equation when $d = 2$ (\cite{GKO, GKOT, Tolomeo3}), and to the stochastic damped nonlinear beam equation when $d = 4$.

 \end{itemize}

 \noi When $d = 2$, the conservative stochastic Cahn-Hilliard equation is known to (formally) preserve the Gibbs measure $\rho$ in \eqref{Gibbs1} (\cite{RYZ}).

 For the equations listed above, once we establish local well-posedness almost surely with respect to the Gibbs measure initial data, Bourgain's invariant measure argument \cite{BO94, BO96} allows us to construct almost sure global dynamics and to prove invariance of the Gibbs measure.
-Due to the low regularity\footnote{For example, the $L^p$-based Sobolev spaces $W^{s, p}(\T^d)$ only for $ s < 0$ with any $1 \le p \le \infty$.} of the support of the log-correlated Gibbs measure~$\rho$ in \eqref{Gibbs1}, however, there are only a handful of the well-posedness results \cite{BO96, Deng, OTh2, GKO, DNY} for the Hamiltonian PDEs mentioned above (including \eqref{H5}).
+However, since functions on the support of the log-correlated Gibbs measure~$\rho$ in \eqref{Gibbs1} almost surely belong to the $L^p$-based Sobolev spaces $W^{s, p}(\T^d) \setminus L^p(\T^d)$ only for $ s < 0$ with any $1 \le p \le \infty$, there are only a handful of the well-posedness results \cite{BO96, Deng, OTh2, GKO, DNY} for the Hamiltonian PDEs mentioned above (including \eqref{H5}).

 \begin{remark}\rm